binipringle/contracts/_texts/0-outline.md

 As social justice lawyers we will consider: how can these assumptions be challenged?

-**Socioeconomics (counter economic theory):**

-- assumes we can't adequately understand economic behavior by the assumptions of autonomy, rationality, and efficiency
-- considers social norms, disparate bargaining power, sexism, racism, educational inequalities and other inequalities
-- recognizes the capacity for empathy
+**Socioeconomics (counter economic theory):** Assumes we can't adequately understand economic behavior by the assumptions of autonomy, rationality, and efficiency.
+Considers social norms, disparate bargaining power, sexism, racism, educational inequalities and other inequalities.
+Recognizes the capacity for empathy.

-**(Legal) Formalism**
+**(Legal) Formalism:** Words rule.

-- words rule.
 They have a distinct meaning.

-**Contextual approach**

-- the objective test
+**Contextual approach:** The objective test

-## Three principles of contract lawyers

-- Bargain theory (agreement to exchange one thing for another gives rise to mutual obligations)
-- Reliance theory (involves promises to give gifts.
-Seeks to protect those who reasonably rely on others.)
-- Restitution theory (one ought to pay for any benefit unjustly retained.
-Goal is to prevent unjust enrichment.)

 ---

-# Objective theory of interpretation
+# Objective theory of contract interpretation

-**Definition:** The "objective theory" of interpretation provides that words and conduct should be interpreted as a “reasonable person” would interpret them.
+The "objective theory" of interpretation provides that words and conduct should be interpreted as a “reasonable person” would interpret them.
+The reasonable person standard is used to determine (1) whether there was an offer, and (2) whether there was acceptance.

-Used to determine:

-- whether there was an offer
-- whether there was acceptance

 **Charles R Embry v Hargadine McKittrick Dry Goods Company** Missouri Court of Appeals 105 S.W.
 777 (1907)

+In McKittrick, the court found Embry did not satisfy the positioned reasonable person standard because it was reasonable for an employee in Embry's position to believe when he heard "go ahead, your are all right, get your men out, don't let that worry you," combined with surrounding circumstances such as the past interactions between employer and employee, that he was contracted by McKittrick for another year.
+Therefore, there was a contract between McKittrick and Embry.
+Here, the court will likely find [rule] because [legally relevant facts from exam].

 - **Issue:** Whether the appellant and the respondent entered into a contract with each other during their conversation on 12/23/1903 for the reemployment of the appellant for one year from that date.
 - **Legal Issue:** Whether Embry's version of the conversation between Embry and McKittrick is a contract to reemploy Embry for one year.